Tsunoshima Ohashi Bridge 角島大橋

 You can reach the Shimonoseki area via plane, train and bus.

-Fly from Haneda Airport in Tokyo to Yamaguchi's Ube Airport, then take the airport shuttle bus to Shimonoseki Station (1 hour 15 minutes).
+Fly from Haneda Airport in Tokyo to Yamaguchi's Ube Airport, then take the airportshare taxi to Shimonoseki Station (1 hour 15 minutes).
 At Shimonoseki Station, transfer to the Sanin Main Line and get off at Kottoi Station (80 minutes).
-Take the Blue Line bus to the entrance of Hotel Nishinagato Resort (15 minutes).
+Take the Blue Line bus to the entrance of Hotel Nishinagato Resort Iriguchi bus stop (15 minutes).
 The beach is a five-minute walk from there.

-It is not possible to walk over the bridge.
-Best accessed by car, the journey takes around one hour from Edo IC.
-Alternatively, take a Blue Line Kotsu bus from Kottoi Station or Takibe Station, both accessible by the Sanyo Main Line.
+Best accessed by car, the journey takes around one hour from Shimonoseki IC.
+Alternatively, take a Blue Line Kotsu bus from Kottoi Station or Takibe Station, both accessible by the Sanin Main Line.

 Before and after you cross the span